andkolbe/andkolbe/README.md

 I have years of experience working in high stress, team focused, and technically challenging environments.
 I love growing with and learning from a team, and helping other motivated people reach their potential.

 In my free time, I enjoy cooking and learning about new cuisines and cultures, listening to obscure metal, and spending time with my lazy dog

-I’m currently learning Javascript, React, NodeJS, and MySQL
+I’m currently working in Javascript and Go

 You can reach me at kolbe1129@gmail.com